docsforadobe/after-effects-plugin-guide/docs/smartfx/smartfx.rst

 The SmartFX API provides bidirectional communication between effects and After Effects, enabling many performance optimizations and providing previously unavailable dependency information.
 This extension of the effect API is the way to implement 32-bit per channel support in After Effects.

 Normal effect plug-ins are given a full-sized input buffer, and asked to render a full-sized output buffer.
 While output `extent_hint <#_bookmark124>`__ specifies the portion of the output buffer that must actually be filled, this scheme is still very inefficient if the effect does not need its entire input.
-Also, many effects don’t use extent hints.
+Also, many effects don't use extent hints.

 ----